pyodide/pyodide/docs/usage/loading-custom-python-code.md

 ## Loading then importing Python code

 It is also possible to download and import Python code from an external source.
-We recommend you to serve whole code as an archive, instead of downloading each Python scripts.
+We recommend that you serve all files in an archive, instead of individually downloading each Python script.

-### Inside Pyodide
+### From Python

 ```pyodide
 // Downloading an archive